← Back to TWU Governance Hub

 TWU International’s LM-2 shows that the International does not book direct dues and agency fees as its principal recurring labor-organization income.
 In the reviewed filings, the top-level recurring money story is per-capita tax together with funds collected on behalf of affiliates for transmittal to them.

 TWU’s FY2025 International LM-2 lists rates of dues and fees as “2 HRS PAY per Month,” but Statement B still shows the International’s recurring receipts dominated by per-capita tax and affiliate-transmittal lines rather than direct dues booked on line 36.
-Publicly, that makes TWU a clearer International-plus-locals structure than CWA-AFA’s parent/sector split.

 The International filings are the right place to show TWU’s top-level scale and the degree to which the International acts as a clearing and transmittal layer for affiliates.